Batavian Revolution: Proclamation of the Republic

 The restoration was temporary, however.
 Only two years later, the French Revolution began, which embraced many of the political ideas that the Patriots had espoused in their own revolt.
 The Patriots enthusiastically supported the Revolution, and when the French revolutionary armies started spreading it, the Patriots joined in, hoping to liberate their own country from its authoritarian yoke.
 The Stadtholder joined the ill-fated First Coalition of countries in their attempt to subdue the suddenly anti-Austrian French First Republic.
-This War of the First Coalition also proceeded disastrously for the Stadtholder's forces, and in the severe winter of 1794/95 a French army under general Charles Pichegru, with a Dutch contingent under general Herman Willem Daendels, crossed the great frozen rivers that traditionally protected the Netherlands from invasion.
+This War of the First Coalition also proceeded disastrously for the Stadtholder's forces, and in the severe winter of 1794/'95 a French army under general Charles Pichegru, with a Dutch contingent under general Herman Willem Daendels, crossed the great frozen rivers that traditionally protected the Netherlands from invasion.
 Aided by the fact that a substantial proportion of the Dutch population looked favourably upon the French incursion, and often considered it a liberation, the French were quickly able to break the resistance of the forces of the Stadtholder, and his Austrian and British allies.
 However, in many cities revolution broke out even before the French arrived and Revolutionary Committees took over the city governments, and (provisionally) the national government also.
 The States of Holland and West Friesland, for instance, were abolished and replaced with the Provisional Representatives of the People of Holland.

 Aftermath

 The Batavian Revolution ended with the proclamation of the Batavian Republic in 1795.
 William was forced to flee to England, from where he issued the Kew Letters ordering all Dutch colonies to cooperate with British efforts to occupy them.
 Several coups followed in 1798, 1801 and 1805 which brought different groups of Patriots to power.
 Though the French presented themselves as liberators, many disagreed.
-The Batavian Republic saw its end in 1806, when the Kingdom of Holland was founded, with Napoleon's brother, Louis Napoleon as King of Holland.
+The Batavian Republic saw its end in 1806, when the Kingdom of Holland was founded, with Napoleon's brother, Louis, as King of Holland.
 In 1810, the area was annexed into the First French Empire.
-In 1813, the Netherlands regained their independence, with William's son William Frederick as sovereign prince.
+In 1813, the Netherlands regained their independence, with William's son William Frederick as sovereign prince and first King of the Netherlands; inaugurated as William I.